-- Attitudinal survey reports will include attitudes about unions; knowledge of unions and union effectiveness; perceived advantages and benefits of union membership; perceived disadvantages and concerns with having a union; preferred union qualities and values; perspectives on current job; and perspectives on their profession.
+- Attitudinal survey reports include attitudes about unions; knowledge of unions and opinions about union effectiveness; perceived advantages and benefits of union membership; perceived disadvantages and concerns with having a union; preferred union qualities and values; perspectives on current job; and perspectives on their profession.

-- Detailed analysis will be available for union staff and leadership and shorter one-page documents will be created for organizers.
+- Detailed analysis is available for union leadership and staff and one-page summaries are available for distribution to organizers.

 For copies of reports or more information, please contact Assistant to the President/Research Director Jennifer Dorning at 202-638-0320 ext.
 114 or firstname.lastname@example.org.